mutagen-d/markov-chain-base/README.md

 - **N-Gram Support**: Use n-grams (e.g., bigrams, trigrams) for more coherent text generation
 - **Text Generation**: Generate words or sentences based on trained data
 - **Persistence**: Save and load Markov chain states to/from files or databases
-- **Customizable**: Easily extend the library to implement custom persistence or transition logic
+- **Customizable**: Easily extend the library to implement custom persistence, transition logic, or text tokenizer/joiner
 - **Browser Support**: Use the pre-built `markov-chain.min.js` for browser environments

 ## Installation